The Real Cost of a Running Toilet (It's More Than You Think)

 How long do toilet flappers and fill valves typically last?

 A standard rubber flapper lasts approximately 3 to 5 years, though hard water and chlorine exposure can shorten that lifespan significantly.
-In-tank cleaning tablets with bleach can degrade a flapper in as little as 6 to 12 months.
+In-tank cleaning tablets with bleach can degrade a flapper in as little as 6 to 12 months, while premium chlorine-resistant models from Fluidmaster and Korky can last up to about 10 years.
 Fill valves generally last 7 to 12 years under normal use.
 If your toilet is older than 10 years and you've never replaced the internal parts, a proactive full-tank rebuild kit (available for $20–$40) can prevent running issues before they start.